MajidLashgarian/BoostLogging/README.md

 # Boost-Logging-
-The logging system which is written with c++ and help of Boost Log Library.
+The logging system which written in c++ with help of Boost Log Library.
 It's Simple and powerful.
 You can simply print your log in console or file.